-Occasionally, visits to other yacht clubs will be included in the program including the Eastern Zone Regatta series which includes racing at Glendowe, Howick, and Maraetai Yacht Clubs.
+Occasionally, visits to other yacht clubs will be included in the program including the Eastern Zone Regatta series which includes racing at Glendowie, Howick, and Maraetai Yacht Clubs.

 Coaching is provided on the race course with comprehensive post race debriefing session undertaken ensuring sailor’s skills are continuing to be improved after each race day.

 We also include destination sail days to St Heliers, and the Around Browns Island Race into the annual program to ensure the sailors have a fun filled experience.